logkit/logkit/README.md

 ])
 ```

-See the [Entry Formatting documentation][formatting] for more details on formatting, available log entry properties, and `LXLogEntryFormatter`.
+See the [Entry Formatting documentation][formatting] for more details on formatting, available log entry properties, and `LXEntryFormatter`.

 ## Contributing